Adding product tables to the WooCommerce shop page, category archives & search results

 - The product search results page

-If you want to show it on some templates but not others (e.g. the search results page but not the main shop page), then this will require custom coding that is outside the scope of under our plugin support.
+These instructions will add the product table layout to all of the above pages.
+This is because the WooCommerce shop page template (archive-product.php) is used for all these layouts, and there isn’t a separate WooCommerce category page template file.
+If you want to use product tables on some templates but not others (e.g. the search results page but not the main shop page), then this will require custom coding that is outside the scope of under our plugin support.

 How to add product tables to the shop page, categories, taxonomies and product search results